taeheejeon22/MorphSubDecomp-Korean/README.md

+# Tutorial
-# TutorialIf you want to reproduce our experiment, please refer to [link](./Tutorial.md).
+If you want to reproduce our experiment, please refer to [link](./Tutorial.md).